wing5wong/artisan-whs-static/source/_news/2020-11-05_great-results-for-the-secondary-schools-target-shooting-competition.md

 **4th Hayley Bardell, Tanysha-Rochelle Jones, Michael Sturdee**

-Well done to our WHS Smallbore Rifle Shooting teams who competed at the New Zealand Secondary Schools Postal Shooting Competition.
+Well done to our WHS Small-bore Rifle Shooting teams who competed at the New Zealand Secondary Schools Postal Shooting Competition.

-Special mention to James Gray being awarded Overall Top Boy and making the 2020 Secondary School New Zealand Team and the North Island Team!
+Special mention to James Gray being awarded Overall Top Boy!
+He was also selected for the North Island team which won the Inter-Island match with the highest ever score!
+Out of the two teams the top 12 are then selected for the New Zealand team.
+James then shot for New Zealand against the British Schools Team.
+He was one of three shooters to shoot a prefect score of 100!

-Coach Graeme Simpson was really impressed with the result and their efforts.
+Coach Graeme Simpson was really impressed with the results and efforts of all the shooters.

 Great work from everyone!!  🙂 💛💚